alexander982/cl2048/README.md

 ## Features

-* game state saved automaticaly when you exit and restored when next time start the game.
+* game state saved automaticaly when you exit and restored when next time you start the game.
 * hiscore

 ## Usage

+You need leiningen 2.0+ to build and/or run the game.
+To run the game type:

+    $ lein run

-You can make a jar file with:
+You can make an executable jar file with:

     $ lein uberjar

-The cd to target directory and type:
+Then cd to target directory and type:

-    $ java -jar cl2048-0.1.0-standalone.jar [args]
+    $ java -jar cl2048-0.1.0-standalone.jar